 Many older adults move into nursing homes these days if they can’t take care of themselves.
 We expect the staff members at nursing homes to care for our family members and protect them from harm.
 Unfortunately, more and more nursing home residents experience abuse and neglect.
-If your loved one was injured while in a nursing home, you may want to speak to an personal injury lawyer soon.
+If your loved one was injured while in a nursing home, you may want to speak to a Fort Collins personal injury lawyer soon.
 He or she can help you bring a lawsuit against the nursing home and give your family member justice.

 Types of Damages Available in Nursing Home Abuse Cases

 There are several types of damages your family member can claim in a nursing home case, such as:

 - Medical Treatment: If your loved one suffered physical injuries from the nursing home abuse, such as bruises or broken bones, he or she likely required medical care.
 A nursing home lawsuit may provide compensation for surgery, physical therapy and any other medical treatments that resulted from the injuries.

 - Physical Pain and Suffering: Nursing home abuse can lead to pain and suffering in your family member.
 For example, if your loved one broke a hip in the nursing home, he or she may have trouble sleeping because of all of the pain.

 - Emotional Distress: If your family member suffered abuse or neglect in a nursing home, he or she may experience depression or anxiety.
 Your loved one may be afraid to trust people again and stay isolated.